Renovamen/oh-vue-icons/docs/content/docs-en.md

 ### Stacked Icons

-Stack your icons easily jusy like in FontAwesome, even more powerful.
+Stack your icons easily jusy like in Font Awesome, even more powerful.

 <p>
   <v-icon label="No Photo">